restatedev/service-protocol/service-invocation-protocol.md

 In order for the aforementioned algorithm to work, set, clear and clear all state operations must be reflected on the local `state_map` as well.

+### Side effect/Run

+The side effect/run feature allows users to execute arbitrary non-deterministic code within their service and record the result, such that on re-executions the stored value will be used instead of replaying the given code.

+SDKs MAY implement the side effect feature by storing the result using a custom entry message, as described in [Custom entry](#custom-entry-messages).
+By convention, the SDKs SHOULD use the entry type `FC01` for side effects.

+When storing side effects, SDKs MAY need to wait for the [acknowledgment of the stored entry](#acknowledgment-of-stored-entries) before continuing the execution of the invocation.